 - Over 280,000 Canadians are employed by banks across Canada.

-- Banks provided financing to about 1.6 million small and medium sized businesses.
+- Banks provided financing to one million small and medium sized businesses.

 - The banking industry helps Canada grow, contributing 3.3% (or around $60 billion) to Canada’s gross domestic product (GDP).